Families of kidnapped Nigerian boys fear time running out | Law-Order

-Families of more than 300 kidnapped Nigerian schoolboys worried they may be brainwashed or held for years as security forces continued the hunt on Wednesday for armed captors possibly from the jihadist Boko Haram movement.
-According to an unverified audio clip, the Islamist group - whose name means "Western education is forbidden" - was responsible for last week's raid on an all-boys school in Kankara town in northwestern Katsina state.
+Families of more than 300 kidnapped Nigerian schoolboys worried they may be brainwashed or held for years as security forces combed a vast forest on Wednesday for armed captors possibly from the jihadist Boko Haram movement.
+According to an unverified audio clip, the Islamist group - whose name means "Western education is forbidden" - was responsible for last week's raid on an all-boys school in the town of Kankara in northwestern Katsina state.

 Parents fear time may be running out: Boko Haram has a history of turning captives into jihadist fighters.
-"They will radicalise our children if the government does not act fast to help us rescue them," trader Shuaibu Kankara stopped from his home, stopping to cry.
+"They will radicalise our children if the government does not act fast to help us rescue them," said trader Shuaibu Kankara, crying as he spoke from home.

 His 13-year-old son Annas was among those abducted from the Government Science school on Friday night.
 Two other sons managed to escape, he added, when men on motorbikes with AK-47 assault rifles stormed the school and marched the boys into a forest.

-CHIBOK GIRLS REMEMBERED Nigerian soldiers and intelligence officers were combing the Rugu forest on Friday in search of the roughly 320 missing schoolboys, Abdu Labaran, an aide to Katsina's state governor, told Reuters.
+Nigerian soldiers and intelligence officers were combing the Rugu forest on Friday in search of the roughly 320 missing schoolboys, Abdu Labaran, an aide to Katsina's state governor, told Reuters.
+Planes have also been deployed.
+One of the largest forests in Nigeria, Rugu straddles three states and includes woodland near the school.
+Labaran said earlier in the week that a "bandit" had called a parent demanding a ransom and an end to helicopter flyovers.

 - READ MORE ON: